jackseagrist/Soil_Moisture_by_Land_Cover/README.md

 # Soil_Moisture_by_Land_Cover
-Comparison of soil moisture variation by land cover type
+Examined the correlation between soil moisture and various CIMIS measurements by land cover type in python using remotely sensed data sets to determine the primary drivers of relationship.